Background

 A Unique Soundscape

 One of the song’s biggest draws for me is the vocal techniques used in the production.
 And I’m not talking about hitting high notes or showing vocal range.
-But the voices of the producer and the artist are utilised effectively in service of the song.
+But the voices of the producer and the artist are utilised in a manner that in in service of the song.

 Danja’s voice is changed using a special effect called distortion, which makes him sound very deep, dark, and almost like a ghost or a machine.
 The decaying moan repeats throughout the track, creating a heavy and hypnotic mood.
 By lowering his voice this way, it provides a strong contrast to Britney’s higher voice, making the song feel much edgier than a typical pop song.